SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/functions.md

 ---
-title: Functions
-uid: crmscript_fundamentals_functions
+title: crmscript_fundamentals_functions
-sortOrder: 60
+description: Functions
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Functions

 ## What is a function